51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 # SOP Introduction

+_Revision 2.0, 28-March-2023_

-This document covers a variety of topics that attempt to standardize some aspects of mission design to reduce the workload on mission designers.
+This document covers a variety of topics that attempt to standardize some aspects of mission design to reduce the workload on mission designers and pilots.

 - [Mission Design SOPs](#Mission-Design-SOPs) covers guidelines for mission design.
 - [Mission Setup SOPs](#General-51st-VFW-Mission-Setup-SOPs)
   covers general setup topics such as communications, tankers, TACAN, etc.
 - [Airframe Specific SOPs](#Airframe-Specific-SOPs)
-  covers material specific to an airframe such as design guidelines or radio setup.
+  covers material specific to an airframe such as mission design guidelines or radio setup.

+SOPs are defined for all of the airframes the wing supports including: A-10C II (legacy A-10C version is _not_ supported), AH-64D, AV8-B, F-14B, F-15E (upon release), F-16C, and F/A-18C.

-These are intented to be guidelines.
+> The SOPs are intented to be _guidelines_ to provide a starting point for mission designers.
+> While mission designers have the ultimate say based on the needs of their mission, we
+> encourage the use of the SOPs where ever it makes sense to reduce the workload on the
+> designer (for example, by eliminating the need to develop a full comms plan) and pilots
+> (for example, by allowing comms environments to be familiar from mission to mission).

 # Mission Design SOPs

-This section covers a number of general topics in mission design and provides information that may be helpful in conceptualizing and buildign a mission.
+This section covers a number of general topics in mission design and provides information that may be helpful in conceptualizing and building a mission.

 ## Startup and Launch Timeline

 The mission design should be conscious of the amount of time it takes for the pilots in the mission to slot and depart on the mission proper.
 As different airframes have different timelines for getting from slotting to ready, this can lead to coordination issues depending on the mission design.

+> Generally, keep in mind that the process of getting everyone in a mission and in the air
+> is bound to run into snags due to unexpected system issues or glitches that may require
+> some participants to re-slot or entirely restart DCS.

 There are a number of ways the mission designer can attempt to align schedules, for example,

 - Have faster groups slot later (perhaps they are allowed a longer pre-mission brief) than slower groups.